dr-yst/org-x/memory-bank/activeContext.md

 3. **Type-Safe API Communication**: The tauri-specta integration provides automatic TypeScript bindings generation, ensuring type safety between the Rust backend and Svelte frontend.

-4. **Component-Based UI**: Started implementing proper Svelte components that leverage the type definitions.
+4. **Component-Based UI**: Implemented several Svelte components that leverage the type definitions:
+   - Hierarchical tree view of org documents
+   - Notion-like list view of headlines
+   - Filtering capabilities for tags and TODO states

+5. **Unified Data Model**: Simplified the data model by representing both tasks and notes using the OrgHeadline structure, distinguished by the presence of a TODO keyword.
+This approach aligns better with org-mode's natural structure and simplifies UI development.

 Our next focus will be on implementing file monitoring functionality, allowing the application to detect changes in org-mode files and automatically update the parsed data.
 We'll also continue to improve the frontend UI components to better support interactive features.